ASquare010/image2sketch/README.md

 This repository takes an image as input and outputs a greyscale "sketch" of the image.
 It provides a web-based HTML endpoint for easy testing.

-## Features
+## This branch is a standaloe app

 - Converts the image to a greyscale sketch.
-- Downloads processed images as a ZIP file.
+- Using Gradio
 - Gpu docker container setup

 # Architecture